deedubyalabs/crm-pro/docs/membership-rewards.md

 ## Overview

 Below is a comprehensive outline of modules required to effectively manage contractors offering maintenance membership programs and rewards programs.
-This system would integrate with the existing PROActive OS architecture while adding specialized functionality for recurring service relationships and customer loyalty.
+This system would integrate with the existing PROActive ONE architecture while adding specialized functionality for recurring service relationships and customer loyalty.

 ## Core Modules